euphonie/study-notes/Engineering Tools/Cloud/GCP/GAE.md

 		- App runs in a runtime.
 Only in Java, Python, PHP and Go
 			- Include libraries that support App Engine APIs
 		- Applies restrictions through a sandbox
-			- No writing to l
+			- No writing to local files
+			- All requests time out at 60s
+			- Limits on third-party software
 	- Flexible
 - Automatically scales app in response to the traffic
 - Provides